Updated: June 27, 2019

 - Login to your Google Search Console account.

-- From the left side navigation, click on “Search Traffic”
+- From the left side navigation, click on “Performance.”

-- Make sure all the boxes next to: Impressions, CTR and Position are checked (you’ll want the data”
+- Make sure to click all the buttons above the graph: Total Clicks, Total Impressions, Average CTR and Average Position are checked.
+You’ll want all the data.

-- Again, I usually select CSV, but Google docs are fine too.
+- Again, I usually select CSV, but Google Sheets are fine too.

 Why this report really works– You will get great SEO analytics that export with your page list.
 Plus, if you don’t have this tool setup, if you setup an account today, in about 24 hours you will have data.

 The problem with this report – This list of pages represents the urls that are currently indexed by Google.
 If any of your blog posts are have not been indexed, you will be missing urls.